 Recognizing latex allergies is an important patient safety precaution.

-During the past 30 years, latex allergies have been recognized as a significant problem for both specific patient and provider populations.
+During the past 30 years, latex allergy has been recognized as a significant problem for both specific patient and provider populations.
 The incidence of latex allergy in the general population has been estimated to be between 1 and 6 percent.
 Some adolescents experience incidences as high as 73 percent (notably those individuals with spina bifida and related pathologies).
-Women account for approximately 70 percent of latex-related anaphylactic reactions (most commonly during ob/gyn procedures).1 Adults with spinal cord trauma, neurogenic bladder, or documented history of unexplained intraoperative anaphylaxis can also be affected by frequent exposure to latex supplies.
-Healthcare workers maintain an incidence of allergic response that ranges from 8 to 17 percent.2
+Healthcare workers maintain an incidence of allergic response that ranges from 8 to 17 percent.
+Adults with spinal cord trauma, neurogenic bladder, or documented history of unexplained intraoperative anaphylaxis can also be affected by frequent exposure to latex supplies.1

-Although most dentists are familiar with latex allergies, the infrequency of a severe reaction during a dental procedure can cause inadequate precautionary measures in a dental practice.
+Although most gynecologists and obstetricians are familiar with latex allergies, the infrequency of a severe reaction during a procedure can cause inadequate precautionary measures.
 Implement the following risk management strategies to reduce latex-related risks.

 For a free brochure on latex allergy, contact the American College of Allergy, Asthma and Immunology (ACAAI) by calling toll-free (800) 842-7777.
 Additional information is available on the ACAAI website at http://acaai.org/allergies/types/skin-allergies/latex-allergy.